werriz/loanamountapproval/README.md

 # Loan Amount Approval
-A small loan app for loans
+A small service for loans